 Factoring.
-We have agreements (referred to as "factoring agreements") with financial institutions to sell certain of our trade receivables and promissory notes from customers without recourse.
+We have factoring agreements with financial institutions to sell certain of our trade receivables and promissory notes from customers without recourse.
 We do not believe we are at risk for any material losses as a result of these agreements.
 In addition, we periodically sell certain LC, without recourse, received from customers in payment for goods and services.